microsoft/vscode-docs/docs/languages/powershell.md

 ## [Extension FAQ Page](https://github.com/PowerShell/vscode-powershell/wiki/FAQ)

-Here are answers to some of the common asked questions about the PowerShell extension for Visual Studio Code:
+Here are answers to some of the commonly asked questions about the PowerShell extension for Visual Studio Code: